BlueBrain/BlueCelluLab/docs/source/installation.rst

 Installation
 ============

 This installation guide will explain on how to install BGLibPy.
-For now it is advised to use the CSCS BBP viz cluster (bbpviz1.cscs.ch)

 Installing BGLibPy
 ------------------